Parents: Let ’em get dirty! Research shows that the best immune system booster for kids might just be dirt.

 The chemicals used in antibacterial products might also be dangerous in themselves.
 The FDA recently banned 19 chemicals commonly found in antibacterial soaps.
 Why?
 Scientists say that these compounds can disrupt our bodies hormones and cause muscle weakness — pretty nasty stuff.

-The answer might be the opposite of what you’d expect, or what you’ve previously been told.
-And it’s surprisingly simple:
+The answer might be the opposite of what you’d expect, or what you’ve previously been told:

 Getting dirty is an essential part of childhood, kind of like your first bike wreck.
 It’s a lot less stressful if you learn to accept it.